JhosephR/CIS357_FinalProjectDemo/README.md

  ## CIS 357 Final project

-Tutorial on how to create this application is: [here].
+Github Pages "How to tutorial" can be found  : [here](https://jhosephr.github.io/CIS357_FinalProjectDemo/).

 Same tutorial easier to read as PDF is found : [here].

-The Google slide presentation can be found   : [here].
+The Google slide presentation can be found   : [here](https://docs.google.com/presentation/d/1_2uQAczzStdwTZWum--UArCTR_wSTqdRs_VFks9YJR8/edit?usp=sharing).

-Video demo presentation of project is found  : [here].